Black Snakes

 Black Snakes is a collaboration between the experimental rock band Red Krayola and the conceptual art group Art & Language.
 It was released in 1983 by RecRec Music.
-The album was adopted by Drag City and re-issued on CD in 1997.
+The album was reissued by Drag City in 1997.

 Critical reception

 Dave Thompson, in Alternative Rock, referred to the album as an "avant-garde theater [soundtrack] without the theater to explain what was happening."